graphprotocol/research/specs/graph-protocol-v1/data-modeling/README.md

 # Data Modeling
-The schema of your data source--that is, the entity types, values, and relationships that are available to query--are defined through the [GraphQL Interface Definition Language (IDL)] (http://facebook.github.io/graphql/draft/#sec-Type-System).
+The schema of your data source--that is, the entity types, values, and relationships that are available to query--are defined through the [GraphQL Interface Definition Language (IDL)](http://facebook.github.io/graphql/draft/#sec-Type-System).

 ## Basics